NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/NeCTAR Fundamentals--DOCID26/Security Groups--DOCID50.md

   them without re-creating rules each time
-- testing rules on a temporary security group and test Instance before adding the same rules to Security Groups already in use. rules can appear in more than one Security Group
+- testing rules on a temporary security group and test Instance before adding the same rules to Security Groups already in use.
+  Rules can appear in more than one Security Group

 ## Applying Security Groups

-Security Groups are most conveniently applied before Launching your instance, multiple security groups can be selected.
+Security Groups are most conveniently applied before Launching your instance.
+Multiple security groups can be selected.
-However Security Groups can also be added or removed on running instances.
+Security Groups can also be added or removed on running instances.

-Click Launch then click the Security Groups field.
-The default group is pre-selected
+Click 'Launch' then click the 'Security Groups' field.
+The default group is pre-selected.

 ## Outgoing traffic

-Outgoing traffic is not blocked on any port:  connections that originate from your instance to the outside world, are not blocked by Nectar OpenStack configuration
+Outgoing traffic is not blocked on any port:  connections that originate from your instance to the outside world are not blocked by Nectar OpenStack configuration

 > Security Note